 - Therapies for preventing recurrence of Pseudomonas aeruginosa in people with cystic fibrosis

-Members of the group are also authors on other reviews which are going through the routine update cycle, including percutaneous lines for intravenous antibiotics in cystic fibrosis, intravenous antibiotics in cystic fibrosis, and antibiotic adjuncts in cystic fibrosis.
+Members of the group are also authors on other reviews which are going through the routine update cycle, including percutaneous lines for intravenous antibiotics in cystic fibrosis, intravenous antibiotics in cystic fibrosis, and long-acting inhaled bronchodilators in cystic fibrosis.

 Prof Alan Smyth is coordinating editor of the Cochrane Cystic Fibrosis and Genetic Disorders Group.